ConnectedLib/course-in-a-box/modules/evaluation/_posts/2002-02-01-evaluation-questions.md

 ### Formative evaluation

 Formative evaluation occurs in the **Reflecting** stage of a library program or service and consists of periodic evaluations conducted during the development and implementation of a program.
 It is used for course-correcting and making changes if necessary.
-Formative evaluation can look at how a project is progressing towards its goals and whether the implementation of the project going according to plan.
+Formative evaluation can look at how a project is progressing towards its goals and whether the implementation of the project going according to plan.<sup>3</sup>

 **Examples:**
 - Are participants learning what we expected?